danielabar/meblog/src/markdown/ai-forecasts-fear-and-focus.md

 ## Circles

-TODO: Cleaner wording/grammar re: "tuning this stuff out..."
+Once you recognize how easily fear-based predictions hijack attention, the obvious follow-up question is: *What should you do instead?* It's one thing to understand why alarming AI narratives are hard to ignore; it's another to decide where your attention is actually worth spending.

-Part of tuning this stuff out comes from a lesson I first learned in [The 7 Habits of Highly Effective People](https://www.franklincovey.com/books/the-7-habits-of-highly-effective-people/) by Steven Covey.
-In Habit 1, Be Proactive, Covey introduces two concepts that are surprisingly relevant to how we engage with AI today: the Circle of Concern and the Circle of Influence.
+A framework that's helped me answer that question comes from the book [The 7 Habits of Highly Effective People](https://www.franklincovey.com/books/the-7-habits-of-highly-effective-people/) by Steven Covey.
+In Habit 1, *Be Proactive*, Covey introduces two deceptively simple ideas that map almost perfectly onto today's AI discourse: the **Circle of Concern** and the **Circle of Influence**:

 > We each have a wide range of concerns, our health, our children, problems at work, the national debt, nuclear war… As we look at those things within our Circle of Concern, it becomes apparent that there are some things over which we have no real control and others that we can do something about.
 We could identify those concerns in the latter group by circumscribing them within a smaller Circle of Influence.

 In other words, the Circle of Concern contains everything we care about, while the Circle of Influence contains the subset of concerns where our actions, habits, and decisions actually make a difference.
 Covey emphasizes that proactive people focus on the latter: they put energy into the things they can influence, expanding that circle over time.
 Reactive people, by contrast, spend most of their attention on worries outside their control, which can increase stress and shrink their influence.

-Even though The 7 Habits of Highly Effective People was first published in 1989, this lesson is timeless.
-Applied to AI, much of the media hype, from doomsday scenarios to utopian promises, sits squarely in our Circle of Concern.
+Even though the book was first published in 1989, this lesson is timeless.
+Applied to AI, much of the media hype, from doomsday scenarios to utopian promises, falls within in our *Circle of Concern*.
 Focusing on it might trigger anxiety or fascination, but it rarely changes anything we can act on.

 By focusing instead on what we can influence, such as our skills, our understanding of AI tools, and how we use them in daily life, we can put energy into tangible progress.
-This mindset shift, from reactivity and speculation to acting within influence, is a simple but powerful way to regain control over our attention and mental bandwidth.
+This shift, from reacting to speculative futures to acting within our sphere of influence, is a simple but powerful way to reclaim attention from fear-driven narratives.

 ## What I Focus On